MarkClinton/footy-stats-cli/README.md

 to football-data would allow the program to get more data from more leagues.

 - ### Display More Data
-Due to the limits of the terminal wisth used on Heroku, the data displayed had to be carefully selected.
-Not all the data I wanted to display could fit into the terminal window.
+Due to the limits of the terminal width used on Heroku, the data displayed had to be carefully selected.
+Not all the data I wanted could fit into the terminal window.

 - ### Ability for users to enter their own football-data access token A user who already has an access token for football-data should have the ability to input their access token.
 This would